KarlosFanta/MySQLinvoicingPHPtoPDF/README.md

 Uploading 474 small php files.....
 Completion target date: 22.12.2014

-Hopefully this download link alternative works for now: https://www.facebook.com/download/947077888655199/invoicePHPmysqlPDF.zip
+Hopefully this download link alternative works for now (log in into Facbook to download): https://www.facebook.com/download/947077888655199/invoicePHPmysqlPDF.zip

 The code is extremely basic so anybody can adjust it and add onto it.